jaxonhill/lpl-hackathon-2024-continued/README.md

 1. Easily search and read through hundreds of financial articles from Yahoo Finance, CNBC, and Investing.com all in one "portal"
 2. Ask any question and have a conversation in natural language about the content in the articles utilizing artificial intelligence and a modern chat interface

-The live site is available here.
+**The live site is available [here](https://lpl-financial-hackathon-2024.vercel.app/)**.
 Click the AI button next to the search bar to get to the chat page.
 The demo also provides more clarity.

+Everything you see on the live site was created completely during the 24 hours of the Hackathon with the exception of the loading spinner and disabled chat box while loading.

 ## Demo
 ![Demo Screencapture GIF](https://github.com/jaxonhill/lpl-hackathon-2024-continued/blob/main/readme-images/demo-screencapture.gif?raw=true)